The 3 most magical rice terraces in Bali (& why you have to visit them)

 But from our point of view – absolutely worth the ride!

-We loved the Belimbing Rice Terraces the most!
+We loved the Belimbing Rice Terraces in Bali the most!

 The area is so quiet and there were no tourists at all when we arrived.

-They still are a hidden gem – so make sure to visit them soon! ;)
+They still are a hidden gem – so make sure to visit the Belimbing area soon! ;)

-And let us know in the comments how you like them or if you found another gem in Bali!
+And let us know how you like them or if you found another gem in Bali!